Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 This southern praline recipe creates a sweet, salty, and chewy treat!
 Crunchy pecans are swirled throughout a brown sugar caramel to create an easy homemade candy perfecting for the holiday season- or any time of the year.

 If you love homemade candy recipes you will most definitely want to try chocolate covered honeycomb and Martha Washington candy.
-Or if you are looking for a super easy recipe these 4 ingredient crockpot peanut clusters are perfect for you!
+Or if you are looking for a super easy recipe these 4 ingredient crockpot peanut clusters and easy candied nuts are perfect for you!

 Although I’m not from the South, I’m fortunate to have a Southern friend who generously shared her family’s Southern pecan praline recipe with me.
 With a caramel-like flavor, the classic candy is delicious on its own or when added to Christmas cookie platters.
 Either way, the gooey and rich combination of sugar, butter, and pecans is sure to be a huge hit.

 The best part is that you can make this easy praline recipe with just a few simple ingredients.
 In fact, this pecan pralines recipe is a great way to use up any pecans you might have left over from making pecan pie or pecan pie cheesecake.

 - The perfect balance of salty, nutty, buttery, and sweet.